Considering applying to the University of Washington to study English?

 Most English literature and writing courses taken at two- and four-year colleges and universities within in the U.S. will transfer to the UW if they are (a) taken from an accredited college or university, (b) college level, (c) not designed for non-native speakers of English seeking basic language instruction, (d) not courses that provided instruction in a particular religious doctrine, and (e) not considered vocational/technical courses.
 How these courses initially transfer is determined by UW Admissions.

-If you believe that an English course you took elsewhere should have transferred to the UW, or should have transferred as a different kind of credit, please speak with an English adviser.
+If you believe that an English course you took elsewhere should have transferred to the UW, or should have transferred as a different kind of credit, please speak with a Humanities Academic Services adviser.
 We will need to see a copy of your transcript from the school where you took the course as well as a course syllabus.
 In some cases, we may ask you for course materials (assignments you completed, papers you wrote, etc.).

 If you completed the English course outside the U.S., please be aware that